Construction crafts and trades: job roles explained

 Stonemasonry is a traditional yet increasingly uncommon skill, but it’s essential to our heritage and great if you like history.
 Stonemasons – who create and restore stonework on buildings and other structures – might specialise in curving, laying or fixing.

 Carpenters and joiners work together to prepare and install the wooden parts of buildings, from floorboards and roof trusses to windows and doors.
 Typically, a joiner uses drawings to prepare the materials and a carpenter installs them and does any structural work – but the two roles overlap and sometimes one person will do both.
 Joinery can be split into two areas: site (floors, doors and roofs) and bench (counters, kitchens and staircases).
 Carpenters and joiners must be able to cope with dusty conditions.
+You can also specialise in building temporary supports, which are used to hold setting concrete in shape.
+This is called formwork or shuttering.

 You need to be at least 18 to work in demolition, although you typically only need GCSEs (or equivalent).
 You’ll usually start off as a demolition operative and there’ll be lots of power tools to use and crane-based work to do.
 As such, it’s essential you have a head for heights and an awareness of health and safety.
 You’ll spend your days blowing up or pulling down disused or unwanted buildings, as well as preparing sites for new projects.
 You might specialise in preparing the site for demolition (for example, putting up rails and laying dustsheets), in removing fittings and dismantling roofs, or cutting steel frameworks and removing fragile roofs.

 Electricians (sometimes known as electrical technicians) install and repair the electrical systems around us: for example, in all sorts of buildings and on our streets.
 You might find yourself specialising in installation or maintenance – or in a particular area such as highways maintenance and street lighting or solar panels.
 You may work in a team or on your own.
 You’ll need to be a logical thinker and problem solver.
 A head for heights and being happy working in all weathers will probably be useful, too.
 Be aware that you may need to take extra on-the-job qualifications to ensure you are able to carry out tasks such as portable appliance testing (PAT).
+You also need a level 3 electrical or electrotechnical qualification to be an electrician, which you can do through an apprenticeship.

 You will paint and decorate in a range of environments, from redecorating homes to applying finishing paint touches to structures such as bridges.
 You could choose to specialise in a particular technique such as restoration.
 Be prepared to wear a protective mask or climb a ladder in order to carry out a job.